Trustworthy Transfer Learning: A Survey: Applications

 \section{Applications}

-Trustworthy transfer learning has been widely applied to artificial intelligence and machine learning fields, including computer vision~\shortcite{NeyshaburSZ20}, natural language processing~\shortcite{ding2023parameter}, and graph learning~\shortcite{WNN}.
+Trustworthy transfer learning has been widely applied to artificial intelligence and machine learning fields, including computer vision~\cite{NeyshaburSZ20}, natural language processing~\cite{ding2023parameter}, and graph learning~\cite{WNN}.
 In addition, this section highlights real-world applications of trustworthy transfer learning in scientific discovery.